You have completed your 90-hour mandated course work and passed all of your exams. Now what do you do?

 If for whatever reason you want a paper completion certificate at no charge, please notify the office within one week of your course completion.
 Subsequent requests must be in writing and fees will apply depending upon the completion timeframe of your original course.

-GCIC: This is the criminal background report that is required when obtaining a license in the state of Georgia.
+This is the criminal background report that is required when obtaining a license in the state of Georgia.
 It is very easy to obtain.
 Contact your local police agency and inquire as to how your county or municipality handles these requests.
 Many counties only process these requests at the jail.
 There is a small fee and the requests vary from $5 to $15 depending upon the county.
 It is not necessary to obtain the more expensive national report.
-The state site has an excellent FAQ about the GCIC - click here.

-GREAB Application Form: The application form can be found on the state site.
+The application form can be found on the state site.
 AREA has a direct link to the form, click here: Application for State Registered Appraiser.
 Fully complete this form and submit it to the address listed at the top of the form.
-You may walk it or mail it in.
+You may walk it or mail it in - it won't speed up process.
 The turn around time shall vary based upon the workload at the state office.
-Some students have walked it in and tapped their foot waiting.
 Most students mail it or send it express service.
 State personnel may not appreciate your pacing in their office.
 They can be very busy, particularly at the end of the month when many licensees are renewing.

-State License: You will receive a license from the state generally within 5-6 business days if your paperwork was in order.
+You will receive a license from the state generally a week or two later if your paperwork was in order.
 You should inspect the data and the renewal date.
 If there are any errors correct it immediately.

 Let AREA help you with Continuing Education to maintain and elevate your appraisal license.
 Every renewal cycle appraisers need 14 CE hours.
 The USPAP 7-hr Update is required every other cycle.
 Take classification courses to elevate and make the most out of your CE requirements.